To Top

 History of the Monmouth Haskell

-The Haskell Invitational dates back to 1968 when Monmouth Park featured the Amory L. Haskell Handicap to honor its former president Amory L. Haskell.
-It wasn’t until 13 years later in 1981 when the race became an invitational for 3-year-old horses.
+The Haskell Invitational dates back to 1968, when Monmouth Park featured the Amory L. Haskell Handicap to honor its former president, Amory L. Haskell.
+It wasn’t until 13 years later, in 1981, that the race became an invitational for 3-year-old horses.

 In 2006, the race changed from a handicap to allowance weight conditions.